Coding-Knights/chess/README.md

 This project uses Devise for user registration, authentication, and validation.
 You can read more about Devise on their [github.](https://github.com/heartcombo/devise)

+### Bootstrap

+This project uses Bootstrap framework for the responsive CSS.
+You can read more about it on their [website.](https://getbootstrap.com/docs/4.4/getting-started/introduction/)

+### Simple Form

+This is used in tandem with Bootstrap for user form submittals.
+You can read more about it on their [github.](https://github.com/heartcombo/simple_form)

 ### Omniauth

 The sign-in page relies on omniauth for users to create an account or sign in to an existing account via a third party.
 You will need to get your own API credentials from each company (Facebook, Google, Twitter) and set them in an `environment variable` for your version of this project to allow third-party authentication.